 Five generations since our beginning, we remain an important contributor to the nursery industry.
 This 5th generation strives to honor the tradition of the family by remaining active members of the community, and we are particularly proud of the fact that many nurseries and landscape operations have benefited from having spent time and talent working with Watkins Nurseries over the years.

 In recent years we have extended the business to include a wide variety of products and services.
 Our areas of focus are primarily supply of locally grown trees, landscape design and installation, and a re-wholesale and retail container plant materials operation.
 However, we also offer bulk materials, pavers, and landscape supply materials.

 Since its conception in 1876, Watkins Nurseries has remained an integral part of the community and a consistent contributor to the nursery industry.
-Adapting with the changing times has allowed Watkins to continuously thrive throughout the 140 years we have been in business.
+Adapting with the changing times has allowed Watkins to continuously thrive throughout the over 140 years we have been in business.